 Kim Poor first encountered Genesis in New York in 1974 and went on to marry their guitarist, Steve Hackett.
 She toured extensively with the group in the following years and was commissioned to illustrate a book of their lyrics.

 Along the way she also introduced them to Brazil, where years later the group’s vocalist, Peter Gabriel, was to make an early foray into ‘World Music’ when he recorded his classic ‘Mercy Street’, using a Brazilian bayonne rhythm suggested by one of Kim’s childhood friends.
-One of Poor’s paintings, “Entangled In Your Own Dreams”, was also to provide the lyrical inspiration for the Genesis song “Entangled”.
+One of Poor’s paintings, “Entangled”, was also to provide the lyrical inspiration for the Genesis song “Entangled”.

 Their strong visual show, their lyrics and music had a strong effect on her.
 From the moment she showed her work to them it was clear that her paintings and their music had particular affinities - a common ground of feeling, taste and inspiration.
 Genesis, known for their ethereal music, pioneered the use of visual theatrics in rock performances, creating a continuity of sound and vision, music, literature and art.
 This marriage of word and picture inspired Kim to create a book of lithographs, watercolours, oils, etchings, egg tempera and glass on steel - 'Genesis Lyrics'.
 These were the responses of a young Brazilian artist to the mythology-driven English Public School rock music of the 70s.

 There is today substantial historical interest in the period and its culture and the major representatives of that scene were undoubtedly the English band Genesis.
 They emerged from Charterhouse, producing major artists such as Peter Gabriel, Phil Collins and Mike Rutherford and influenced a generation of musicians.
 Of all the era’s bands Genesis most encapsulated everything that was lyrically whimsical and musically progressive.